Freezing Pumpkin Pie to Beat the Holiday Rush

 Keep Memorial Day – Honor Our Fallen Heroes

 Memorial Day is just around the corner and for many Americans it is about a three-day weekend and the “unofficial” start of summer—barbecues, swimming, camping and lake trips.
 However, Memorial Day is more than all of that.
 Since 1868, it has been a national holiday dedicated to the men and women who have died while serving in a branch of the United States military.
-Learn more about this national holiday that memorializes our fallen heroes and how to respectfully honor them with flags and tribute flowers.
+Learn more about this national holiday that memorializes our fallen heroes and how to respectfully honor them with flags and flowers tributes.

 History